 Kilkenny City, County Kilkenny

-The 12th-century Castle of Kilkenny is the city’s most prominent landmark and stands overlooking the colourful buildings on the River Nore.
+The 12th-century Castle of Kilkenny is the city’s most prominent landmark and overlooks the colourful buildings on the River Nore.
 Religious landmarks fill Kilkenny’s corners; there’s the 13th century Black Abbey, the 18th century St Mary’s Cathedral, and the 13th century St Canice’s Cathedral, just to name a few.
 Kilkenny also harbours many townhouses, built to serve different purposes, such as the Shee Alms House, a 16th-century shelter for the poor, Rothe House, which was a merchant’s house from the 16th century, and Butler House, the 18th-century Dower House turned into a 4-star hotel.

-There’s something exciting that awaits families and children in Kilkenny.
+Something is exciting that awaits families and children in Kilkenny.
 The Discovery Park in Castlecomer offers many activities suitable for all the family, such as ziplining and balance-testing games.
 If you wish to have some quality time surrounded by serene nature, you can head to Woodstock Gardens and Arboretum, which surround the Woodstock House.
 Although the 18th-century house lies in ruins today, the gardens represent a peaceful escape.

 Westport, County Mayo